 Coordinators: Maude Nazaire, Director, Disabilities Resources and Belinda Guthrie, EEO & Title IX Coordinator

-**Originally this committee was co-chaired by Maude Nazaire and Associate Director of Disabilities Resources Neelam Agrawal, but Agrawal left the university in Winter Quarter so Guthrie was asked to step in.
+**Originally this committee was co-chaired by Maude Nazaire and Associate Director of Disabilities Resources Neelam Agrawal, but Agrawal left the university in Winter Quarter so Guthrie agreed to assist.
 Due to an excessive workload in the understaffed Disabilities Resources office that Nazaire heads, limited progress on this priority has occurred so far **

 Additional Actions to Implement: